liuyang-ict/awesome-visual-transformers/README.md

 ![odyssey](fig/odyssey.png)

-There is a curated list of awesome visual Transformers resources (**corresponding to the original order of our survey**).
+There is a comprehensive list of awesome visual Transformers literatures corresponding to the original order of our survey ([A Survey of Visual Transformers](https://arxiv.org/abs/2111.06091)).
 We will regularly update the latest representaive literatures and their released source code on this page.
 If you find some overlooked literatures, please make an issue or contact at liuyang20c@mails.ucas.ac.cn.

-# Overview
+# Content
 - [Original Transformer](#original-transformer)
 - [Transformer for Classification](#transformer-for-classification)
 - [Transformer for Detection](#transformer-for-detection)